Wedding Ring Buyer’s Guide

 D Shape

-Diamond Ring Settings
+Diamond Wedding Ring Settings

 When it comes to diamond wedding rings, the setting style you choose can dramatically transform the overall look.
 Some prefer to match the setting style of their engagement ring for a cohesive feel, while others love the eclectic look of a mixed ring stack.
 Explore popular styles like scallop, pavé, channel and flush settings to discover the design that best suits your style.